hoodiehq/hood.ie/_posts/2016-07-08-confident-freedom-in-community-tgif-91.md

 ## Design

->Complexity in product design tends to rear its head in two ways 1) the complexity of managing people and opinions.
+> Complexity in product design tends to rear its head in two ways 1) the complexity of managing people and opinions.
 And 2) the complexity of designing the product itself.
 It’s not always intuitive how to keep your head above water in a sea of features, users and stakeholders.
-I’ve certainly fallen on my face in the past, so I’d like to share some insights I’ve gleaned about tackling these big design projects. <cite>[Erik Klimczak](https://twitter.com/eklimcz) in [Designing Complex Products](https://blog.truthlabs.com/designing-complex-products-8f9289ab26c9#.ok7ewfgrq)
+I’ve certainly fallen on my face in the past, so I’d like to share some insights I’ve gleaned about tackling these big design projects. <cite>[Erik Klimczak](https://twitter.com/eklimcz) in [Designing Complex Products](https://blog.truthlabs.com/designing-complex-products-8f9289ab26c9#.ok7ewfgrq)</cite>

 [Design Better Forms](uxdesign.cc/design-better-forms-96fadca0f49c#.katp81t5k)